ejangi/ziplock/scripts/README.md

 - `MINOR`: New features, backwards-compatible functionality
 - `PATCH`: Bug fixes, documentation updates, minor improvements

+## FFI Architecture Notes

+The scripts in this directory have been updated for ZipLock's unified FFI architecture:

+- **No Backend Daemon**: Scripts no longer manage separate backend processes
+- **Shared Library**: Applications use libziplock_shared via FFI calls
+- **Single Process**: More memory-efficient operation
+- **Simplified Testing**: No IPC/socket connectivity concerns
+- **Universal Compatibility**: Same architecture works on desktop and mobile

 ## Script Maintenance

 When adding new scripts: